kube-burner/kube-burner/docs/ocp.md

 - Default deny networkpolicy is applied first
 - Then for each unique label in a namespace we have a networkpolicy with that label as a podSelector which allows traffic from pods which *don't* have some other randomly-selected label.
 This translates to 10 networkpolicies/namespace

-## Reporting mode
+## Metrics-profile type

-This mode can be enabled with the flag `--reporting`.
-By enabling this mode kube-burner will create a metrics-profile and will index the [aggregated values of the defined timeseries](/kube-burner/metrics/observability/metrics/#aggregating-timeseries-into-a-single-document), and will index only the pod latency quantiles documents (`podLatencyQuantilesMeasurement`) rather than the full pod timeseries.
+By specifying `--profile-type`, kube-burner can use two different metrics profiles when scraping metrics from prometheus.
+By default is configured with `both`, meaning that it will use the regular metrics profiles bound to the workload in question and the reporting metrics profile.

-This feature is very useful to avoid sending thousands of documents to the configured indexer, as only a few documents will be indexed per benchmark.
-The metrics profile used by this feature is defined in [metrics-report.yml](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics-report.yml))
+While when using the regular profiles ([metrics-aggregated](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics-aggregated.yml) or [metrics](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics.yml)), kube-burner scrapes and indexes metrics timeseries, the reporting one is a very useful profile to reduce the number of documents sent to the configured indexer.
+Thanks to the combination of aggregations and instant queries for prometheus metrics, and 4 summaries for pod latency measurements, only a few documents will be indexed per benchmark.
+This flag makes possible to specify one or both of these profiles indistinctly.

 ## Customizing workloads